J.D.-M.A. Program in History

 Change of Status

-At any point in the program, the participant will be permitted to terminate plans for a dual-degree and to continue toward a single degree at either school.
+At any point in the program, the participant will be permitted to terminate plans for a combination degree and to continue toward a single degree at either school.
 He or she will then be required to satisfy the normal requirements for the school he or she has chosen, which may include credit for some of the work done in the other school as determined by the appropriate officials of the school in question.

 Tuition and Fees